 - an outstanding research and innovation system is provided in the UK that gives everyone the opportunity to contribute and benefit, enriching lives locally, nationally and internationally

 - to convene, catalyse and invest in close collaboration with others to build a thriving, inclusive research and innovation system that connects discovery to prosperity and public good.

 UKRI has developed an initial four focus areas to address in this programme:

-- diversification of models and access
+- models and access

 - rights and conditions